Principles & Practices

 - support self-directed learning, which can result in both short- and long-term outcomes that include knowledge gain, increased curiosity, improved skills, problem solving, behavior change, increased confidence, and attitude change.

 - serve as a catalyst for initiating and sustaining beneficial community collaborations and partnerships.

 Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.

 Currently there are eight Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

-Visit an Idaho Firewise demonstration garden this spring
+Visit an Idaho Firewise demonstration garden

 For more information on the established Idaho Firewise demonstration gardens in Idaho see the drop down boxes below.